stoshfabricius/lhl-lectures/w01d2-breakout/README.md

   When reading code it's not as simple as reading from the top of a file to the bottom

+  Code flow can be a little convoluted.
+Control flow mechanisms like `if-else`, and `for` change the control flow, skipping over some code and repeating other code.

   There could be a function call in on file, using a function defined in another file

   We could import some code from another file into the current file.

   We could be dealing with an asyncronous language like JavaScript which means that just one line on code is below another in a file doesn't mean that they will be executed in that order.

 ### Reading Code like a Computer